Zus/zmisc/README.md

 # zmisc
-Utility functions and templates for R and data stuff.
+Utility functions and templates for R and data stuff, including Rmd files.